Performance Marketing Explained: How You Only Pay for Results

 -

-Primarily measure ROI via metrics such as ROAS and CPA.
-Secondary metrics such as CTR and conversion rates help with optimization.
-Focus on business impact, not just marketing metrics.
+Primarily measure ROI using metrics such as ROAS and CPA.
+Secondary metrics like CTR and conversion rates assist with optimization.
+Focus on business impact, not solely marketing metrics.